Cultural Heritage connects

 Click Here

-370 cultural heritage sites destoyed
+370 cultural heritage sites destroyed

 after 100 days of Russian invasion of Ukraine